A Conversation with Spica’s Information Systems and Security Manager, Joshua Stimson

 What do you find most challenging?

-On the flip side, the most challenging aspect of my role lies in the vast and ever-evolving landscape of policies and guidelines.
+On the flip side, the most challenging aspect lies in the vast and ever-evolving landscape of policies and guidelines.
 Staying well-informed and up-to-date in an environment where rules change frequently is no small feat.
 The sheer volume of policies and the dynamic nature of the field demand continuous learning and adaptation.
 Ensuring that I have a comprehensive understanding of everything I need to know and, more importantly, making sure that the policies we have in place are adhered to, adds a layer of complexity to the role.
 It’s a constant juggling act to stay ahead of the curve and guarantee that our security measures align with the latest standards and regulations.

 Could you let us know why data privacy is important for Spica?